Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 1. To make transitoining from air to water as easy as possible, two different traits inspired by kingfisher will be adopted.
 On the one hand, attention will be paid to a slender hydrodinamic design, which helps to break into the water at high speed, and on the other hand, the wings and propellers will be collapsible to further optimise the hydrodynamics.
 2. For vision, we are integrating the bee's functions by incorporating compound vision cameras that can perceive as many aspects of the environment as possible.
 Not only the vision but also the swarm behaviour should work as well as the bees.
 This will be made possible with emergent behaviour AI, which mimics the behaviour of bees so that several MAVs can collaborate with each other.
-3. As a denfense mechanism, the prototype is to be coated with a non-lethal toxin so that enemies in the environment as well as human opponents can be kept at a distance.
+3. As a defense mechanism, the prototype is to be coated with a non-lethal toxin so that enemies in the environment as well as human opponents can be kept at a distance.
 4. To navigate underwater and in poor conditions, echolocation technology is used for maximum performance in all conditions.
 Inspired by whales and bats, ultrasound is also used to communicate and transfer research data underwater.
 5. To create a hydrophobic effect, the surface of the fabric is coated with a water-repellent coating, which also increases bacterial resistance.